goodiesavolonte/goodiesavolonte.github.io/_posts/2013-09-12-raspberry-peach-pie.md

 [<img class="alignnone size-full wp-image-253" alt="Raspberry & Peach Pie" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5338.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5338.jpg)

-It&#8217;s been one week since we&#8217;ve started this blog and it almost feels like it has taken over our daily lives.
+It's been one week since we've started this blog and it almost feels like it has taken over our daily lives.
 This is what we think about all day.
 There are tons of recipes we would like to try so that we can share them with you.
-It&#8217;s a lot of fun but it&#8217;s hard work, especially because we want everything to be perfect.
+It's a lot of fun but it's hard work, especially because we want everything to be perfect.
 Being a full time mom makes it even more challenging.
-Simon is such a high need and super active child that it&#8217;s almost impossible to get anything done when he&#8217;s not asleep.
+Simon is such a high need and super active child that it's almost impossible to get anything done when he's not asleep.
 Hopefully, it will get better as I get used to blogging.

 [<img class="alignnone size-full wp-image-254" alt="Raspberry & Peach Pie" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5344.jpg" width="552" height="773" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5344.jpg)

 Last weekend, I had a craving for pie.
-Maybe it&#8217;s because Fall is here, who knows.
+Maybe it's because Fall is here, who knows.
 I wanted to try something new for the filling and it turned out we had peaches and raspberries in stock.
 It sounded like a good combo.
 They were sour enough that I did not have to use lemon juice but if your fruits are more on the sweet side feel free to add a little.
 The recipe that I used for the crust yields a crust that is extremely flaky, just how I like it.
-You can use a food processor for the dough but I find a pastry blender works just as well if you don&#8217;t have one. . .or if you&#8217;re too lazy to wash the parts (don&#8217;t you judge me!).
+You can use a food processor for the dough but I find a pastry blender works just as well if you don't have one. . .or if you're too lazy to wash the parts (don't you judge me!).

 <a style="font-size: 1rem; color: #0f3647;" href="http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5319.jpg"><img class="alignnone size-full wp-image-251" alt="Pie crust" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5319.jpg" width="274" height="384" /></a> [<img class="alignnone size-full wp-image-252" alt="Raspberry & Peach Pie" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5321.jpg" width="274" height="384" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5321.jpg)